Noatz/terraform-practice/README.md

 ## Problems & Help

-- Terraform currently is unable to delete a VPC as it can't delete all its dependencies.
+- It's possible that Terraform won't delete the VPC as the VPC has a lot of dependencies.

 ## Further Thoughts